aminabuzahra/aminabuzahra/README.md

 ## 🚀 About Me

-With a B.Sc. in Computer Science and experience as a Java and Python Devloper, Unity/C# Developer, Front-end Developer, and DevOps Engineer, with a passion for blending software development with operations to create scalable and efficient solutions.
-My journey in tech began with software development, and has expanded into the realms of DevOps, cloud integration, and infrastructure automation.
+With a B.Sc. in Computer Science and experience as a Java deeloper, Python Developer, Unity & C# Developer, Front-end Developer, and DevOps Engineer, with a passion for blending software development with operations to create scalable and efficient solutions.
+My journey in tech began with software development and has expanded into the realms of DevOps, cloud integration, and infrastructure automation.

 ## 🛠 Technical Skills